mshea/lazy_gm_tools/5e_monsters/monsters_md/rakshasa-a5e.md

 - **Quickened Spell:** The rakshasa casts invisibility or fly.
 ### Reactions
 - **Counterproposal:** The rakshasa uses Sweet Promises on a creature that attacked it or attempted to target it with a spell.
-- **Shapeshift:** The rakshasa magically changes its form to that of any Medium or Small humanoid or to its true form.
-While shapeshifted, its statistics are unchanged.
-- **Read Thoughts:** The rakshasa magically reads the surface thoughts of one creature within 60 feet that it can see.
-Until the end of the rakshasas turn, it has advantage on attack rolls and on Deception, Insight, Intimidation, and Persuasion checks against the creature.
-- **Quickened Spell:** The rakshasa casts invisibility or fly.